Kickoff (gridiron football): Return

-To receive a kickoff and set up a kickoff return, the receiving team sets up their players starting from 10 yards back from the point the ball is kicked from.
+Under standard rules (i.e., those in leagues other than the NFL), to receive a kickoff and set up a kickoff return, the receiving team sets up its players starting from 10 yards back from the point the ball is kicked from.
 There are usually one or two players positioned deep (around the goal line) that will attempt to catch or pick up the ball after it is kicked off by the opposing team's kicker.
 They will then attempt to carry the ball as far as possible upfield, without being tackled or running out of bounds.
 The other players are to block the kickoff team from getting to their kickoff returner.

 Alternatives

 In certain leagues consisting of younger players, and in the short-lived professional Alliance of American Football, there are no kickoffs.
 Teams are automatically awarded the ball at a certain spot on the field.
 In the AAF, this spot was the 25-yard line of the team receiving possession.